 Blog content is useful for sharing on social media

-If you take the time to create regular content for your photography blog, you’ll soon build up a bank of articles that you can be sharing on social media.
-You’ll get more eyeballs on your content as a result, and you’ll need to spend less time looking for articles and memes (created by other people) to share just to keep your Facebook page or group looking active.
+Finally, if you take the time to create regular content for your photography blog, you’ll soon build up a bank of articles that you can be sharing on social media.

 Related reading: How to promote your photography blog and reach more people